The times below are displayed for Europe/London. We have detected that you are visiting us from .

 10:00 to 10:30 Ocean heat uptake in the era of eddying ocean models and AI

-Speaker: Alistair Adcroft (Princeton University / NOAA-GFDL)
+Speaker: Alistair Adcroft (Princeton University)

 10:30 to 11:00 Improving the monitoring of vegetation and drought by land surface models through the assimilation of satellite data